MDK-Packs/IoT_Socket/documentation/src/IoT_Socket.md

 Typically, a user application does not call IoT Socket APIs directly, and relies on the IoT client interface that manages connectivity to the target service in the cloud.

 An IoT client may already use IP sockets for communication and so can be easily ported to IoT Socket API.
-For cases when secure SSL/TLS sockets are required [mbed TLS](https://www.trustedfirmware.org/projects/mbed-tls/) can be used.s [CMSIS-mbedTLS](https://github.com/ARM-software/CMSIS-mbedTLS) extends the mbedTLS library to use the IoT Socket API for network communication and so enables support for various IoT clients.
+For cases when secure SSL/TLS sockets are required [mbed TLS](https://www.trustedfirmware.org/projects/mbed-tls/) can be used.
+[CMSIS-mbedTLS](https://github.com/ARM-software/CMSIS-mbedTLS) extends the mbedTLS library to use the IoT Socket API for network communication and so enables support for various IoT clients.

 Following IoT client implementations work on top of the IoT Socket API either directly or via CMSIS-mbedTLS: